fastlane/docs/docs/index.md

 If that doesn't help, please [submit an issue](https://github.com/fastlane/fastlane/issues) on GitHub and provide information about your setup, in particular the output of the `fastlane env` command.

+## System requirements

+_fastlane_ is officially supported to run on macOS.

+🐧 Linux and 🖥️ Windows are partially supported.
+Some underlying software like Xcode are only available on macOS, but many other tools, actions, and the `spaceship` module can work on other platforms.

 ## _fastlane_ team

 <table>